imperva/terraform-provider-incapsula/website/docs/r/api_client.html.markdown

 * `description` - (Optional) The description of the API client.
 * `api_key` - (Computed) The API key secret.
 This attribute is sensitive and is not exposed in terraform show.
 Use it for reference only.
 * `enabled` - (Optional) Whether the API client is enabled.
 The default is false.
-* `expiration_date` - (Optional) Expiration date of the API key, in YYYY-MM-DD format.
+* `expiration_date` - (Optional) Expiration date of the API key, in YYYY-MM-DDTHH:mm:ssZ format.
 Must be a future date.
 Changing this value causes regeneration of the API key secret.
 * `last_used_at` - (Computed) The last time the API client was used.